Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-In the case of the filtered $A_{\infty}$ category, the filtered $A_{\infty}$ algebra $\mathscr C(c,c)$ is nothing but the filtered $A_{\infty}$ algebra associated to a single (immersed) Lagrangian submanifold $(L_c,\sigma_c)$ and the filtered $A_{\infty}$ bi-module $\mathscr C(c,c')$ is nothing but the filtered $A_{\infty}$ bi-module associated to a pair of (immersed) Lagrangian submanifolds $(L_c,\sigma_c), (L_{c'},\sigma_{c'})$.
-Thus Theorem \ref{prop333} reproduces many of the constructions in \cite{fooobook}.
-However by this trick to include the immersed case to reduce the construction of filtered $A_{\infty}$ category to one of filtered $A_{\infty}$ algebra, one aspect which we mention below is lost.
-Let $\varphi : X \to X$ be a Hamiltonian diffeomorphism.
-As we is proved in \cite[Theorem 4.1.5]{fooobook} we have an homotopy equivalence
+\end{defn} In the case of a filtered $A_{\infty}$ category, $\mathscr C(c,c)$ is nothing but the filtered~$A_{\infty}$ algebra associated to a~single (immersed) Lagrangian submanifold $(L_c,\sigma_c)$.
+Moreover, $\mathscr C(c,c')$ is nothing but the filtered~$A_{\infty}$ bi-module associated to a pair of (immersed) Lagrangian submanifolds~${(L_c,\sigma_c)}$, $(L_{c'},\sigma_{c'})$.
+Thus Theorem~\ref{prop333} reproduces many of the constructions in \cite{fooobook}.
+However, by this trick to include the immersed case to reduce the construction of a filtered $A_{\infty}$ category to one of a filtered $A_{\infty}$ algebra, one aspect which we mention below is lost.
+Let $\varphi \colon X \to X$ be a~Hamiltonian diffeomorphism.
+As we is proved in \cite[Theorem 4.1.5]{fooobook}, we have an homotopy equivalence

-of filtered $A_{\infty}$ bi-module.
-Note here we move $L_{c'}$ by $\varphi$ but do not move $L_c$.
-It is somehow difficult to see what is the corresponding construction in the case of single immersed Lagrangian submanifold other than the obvious one.
-Namely we move various connected components by different Hamiltonian diffeomorphisms.
-However it is rather hard to see in which sense filtered $A_{\infty}$ algbra $CF(L)$ of an immersed Lagrangian submanifold (with many components) is invariant.
-One big reason for it is in (\ref{eq340}) we have to use $\Lambda$ coefficient rather than $\Lambda_0$ coefficient.
-We will discuss related issue in Section \ref{sec:independence3} more.
-Note (\ref{eq340}) is the most important property of Lagrangian Floer homology for applications.
-In fact the motivation of Floer to define Lagrangian Floer homology is to study intersection of a pair of Lagrangian submanifolds and the most important property of Floer homology for that purpose is (\ref{eq340}).
+of filtered $A_{\infty}$ bi-module, in the case when $L_c$ and $L_{c'}$ are embedded.
+See Section~\ref{sec:independence3} and Theorem~\ref{thm154} for the immersed case.
+(The proof of Theorem~\ref{thm154} is actually the same as the embedded case.)
+Note that here we move $L_{c'}$ by $\varphi$ but do not move $L_c$.
+It is difficult to see what is the corresponding construction in the case of a single immersed Lagrangian submanifold other than the obvious one.
+Namely, we move various connected components by different Hamiltonian diffeomorphisms.
+However, it is rather hard to see in which sense filtered $A_{\infty}$ algebra $CF(L)$ of an immersed Lagrangian submanifold (with many components) is invariant.\footnote{Provably the unobstructed (immersed) Lagrangian cobordism is the correct formulation to work with, see~\cite{BC}.} One big reason for it is in \eqref{eq340} we have to use $\Lambda$ coefficient rather than $\Lambda_0$ coefficient.
+We will discuss related issue in Section~\ref{sec:independence3} more.
+Note that \eqref{eq340} is the most important property of Lagrangian Floer homology for applications.
+In fact, the motivation of Floer to define Lagrangian Floer homology is to study intersection of a pair of Lagrangian submanifolds and the most important property of Floer homology for that purpose is \eqref{eq340}.

-The invariance of Floer homology (of $\Lambda$ coefficient) of a pair under the Hamiltonian diffeomorphisms in the sense of \cite[Theorem 4.1.5]{fooobook} will be discussed in Subsection \ref{sec:equivalencehammilton} with a slightly more sophisticated form.
+The invariance of Floer homology (of $\Lambda$ coefficient) of a pair under the Hamiltonian diffeomorphisms in the sense of \cite[Theorem 4.1.5]{fooobook} will be discussed in Section~\ref{sec:equivalencehammilton} in a slightly more sophisticated form.